tabreturn/tabreturn.github.io/_posts/2019-01-10-processing.py_in_ten_lessons--05-_art_of_the_state.md

 ]
 {% endhighlight %}

 Moreover, lists (and dictionaries) are particularly powerful when combined with loop statements.
+Performing repetitive operations on diverse datasets is a common programming challenge.
+As an example: you are tasked with generating a population pyramid for each of the world's (195, or so) countries.
+Provided that you can write some loop that plots the chart using a list of Chinese population figures, the list values can be switched out for Transnistria.

 ### Working with Lists